pubnub/pubnub-mcp-server/resources/sdk_docs/java_files.md

 ### Returns

-PNDeleteFileResult:
+deleteFile() returns PNDeleteFileResult:
 - Status (Integer): Status code.

 ## Publish file message

-Publish the uploaded file message to a channel.
-Called internally by sendFile.
-Use directly if sendFile fails with status.operation === PNPublishFileMessageOperation to resend the file message without reuploading.
+Publish the uploaded file message to a specified channel.
+Called internally by [sendFile](#send-file).
+Use this to manually resend a file message without re-uploading if sendFile fails with status.operation === PNPublishFileMessageOperation.

 ##### Don't JSON serialize
-Don't JSON serialize the message and meta parameters; pass full objects.
+Pass objects directly for message and meta; serialization is automatic.

 ### Method(s)